saq/saq.github.io/publications.md

 Wei Lin\*, Yonghua Zhang, & **Queenborough, S.A.**, Ming Ni, Qing He, Buhang Li, Chengjin Chu.
 0000.
 Ontogenetic shifts in sex ratios and underlying processes in a dioecious tree species. *Journal of Ecology*.

 Baker, T.R. et al. (200 co-authors).
 0000.
-Larger range sizes link fast demographic rates with higher species richness across the tree flora of the wet tropics. *Nature Communications*.
+Larger range sizes link fast demographic rates with higher species richness across the tree flora of the wet tropics. *New Phytologist*.

 Gurung, B.\*, Mendelsohn, R., & **Queenborough, S.A.** 0000.
 Economics of tiger conservation: a case of Khata Wildlife Corridor in Nepal. *Oryx*.